-- 1. Evaluation Procedures: Students are evaluated via several formative and summative assessments each week: - a.
+- 1. Evaluation Procedures: Students are evaluated via several formative and summative assessments each unit: - a.
 The MyFrenchLab and textbook exercises: These activities are designed to provide grammar and vocabulary practice to help you learn the material and be prepared for the quizzes and chapter test.
-The number of exercises each week varies, but the points remain constant for each week.
-That means one week may have you complete 7 exercises and the next week may be 10, but the points are the same, even though the number of exercises may differ.
+The number of exercises each unit varies, but the points remain constant for each unit.
+That means one unit may have you complete 7 exercises and the next unit may be 10, but the points are the same, even though the number of exercises may differ.
 Students earn points by correctly answering the questions in MyFrenchLab and textbook. - b.
 Discussion posts: Students are assigned activities so they can practice French by interacting with classmates.
 Each student can earn up to 10 points by participating and completing the assignment with correct grammar, etc. - c.
-Unit quizzes: Each Unit includes a summative quiz. - d.
-Unit recording: Each Unit, students are assessed by a recording of a paragraph or designated text.
+Unit quiz: Each unit, students are assessed by a summative quiz. - d.
+Unit recording: Each unit, students are assessed by a recording of a paragraph or designated text.
 This recording evaluates students' speaking proficiency.
 The recording is graded for correct sentence structure and vocabulary and for correct pronunciation. - e.
 Grades and Extra Credit: The final grade is based on assignments, quizzes, chapter exams, and final exam.
 Students must earn a minimum grade of "C" in this course before taking the next level.
 The weight of each item is included in the Course Calendar.
 Extra credit items are not offered in this course